-On August 23, 2021, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 125,000 shares of common stock and warrants to purchase up to an aggregate of 125,000 shares of common stock (the "August 2021 PIPE Warrants"), at a combined purchase price of \$120.00 per share and August 2021 PIPE Warrant (the "August 2021 Offering").
+On August 23, 2021, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 125,000 shares of common stock (the "August 2021 PIPE Warrants"), at a combined purchase price of \$120.00 per share and August 2021 PIPE Warrant (the "August 2021 Offering").
 Aggregate gross proceeds from the August 2021 Offering were approximately \$15,000,000.
 Net proceeds to the Company from the August 2021 Offering, after deducting the placement agent fees and estimated offering expenses payable by the Company, were approximately \$13.9 million.

 The August 2021 PIPE Warrants have an exercise price equal to \$150.00 per share, are immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
 However, the exercise price of the August 2021 PIPE Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
 The August 2021 PIPE Warrants are exercisable for 5 years following the closing date.
-The August 2021 PIPE Warrants are subject to a provision prohibiting the exercise of such August 2021 PIPE Warrants to the extent that, after giving effect to such exercise, the holder of such August 2021 PIPE Warrant (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased to 9.99% on a holder by holder basis, with 61 days prior written consent of the applicable holder).
+The August 2021 PIPE Warrants are subject to a provision prohibiting the exercise of such August 2021 PIPE Warrants to the extent that, after giving effect to such exercise, the holder of such August 2021 PIPE Warrant (together with the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased to 9.99% on a holder by holder basis, with 61 days prior written consent of the applicable holder).
 Although the PIPE Warrants have a tender offer provision, the August 2021 PIPE Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
 Because the August 2021 PIPE Warrants are equity-classified, the \$1,120,000 of placement agent fees and offering expenses were fully accounted for as a reduction of additional paid in capital.